 Background to BUGS

-This site at the MRC Biostatistics Unit is primarily concerned with the stand-alone WinBUGS 1.4.3 package.
+This site at the MRC Biostatistics Unit hosts the stand-alone WinBUGS 1.4.3 package.

 - Features a graphical user interface and on-line monitoring and convergence diagnostics.